Phillies slugger Bryce Harper homers for his first 3 hits of the season

 He tumbled into a photographer's well on Saturday and then rested during Sunday's 5-4 win over Atlanta.

-The Phillies said it was a scheduled day off, but after the game manager Rob Thomson said Harper was sore.
+The Phillies said it was a scheduled day off, but Thomson said after the game Harper was sore.
 Thomson was noncommittal about playing Harper on Tuesday night, concerned about the weather forecast, but he kept the slugger in the lineup.

+The decision worked out quite well for Harper, Thomson and the Phils.

 AP MLB: https://apnews.com/hub/mlb